Our History

 In September of 1959, after some difficulty in finding a location and obtaining the necessary financial aid, our school broke ground for construction at the present site.
 A carefully accumulated building fund purchased the lot.
 The funds necessary to commence construction of the building were obtained by nursery school parents selling about $6500.00 worth of Promissory Notes at $25.00 per note to private individuals.
 The balance of the mortgage was financed by the San Mateo Branch of the Wells Fargo Bank.
 In addition, the Thompson Brothers, builders of the school, lent money for a second mortgage.
 They completely paid the last of the promissory notes and the second mortgage in 1965.
 While our school was being built, classes were held across the street in the playground at the San Mateo Boys Club and Shoreview Park.
 The move was made into our present building in January 1960.
 Marion Martinez Graham was President during these important proceedings.

-From 1962 to 1967, Dorothy Hills undertook Directorship of the school.
-Our happy association with the College of San Mateo’s Evening College continued with participating mothers enrolled in continuing Child Development courses.
-From 1966 to 1968, parents of San Mateo Parents’ Nursery School initiated a program in conjunction with the San Mateo City Schools to racially integrate the community schools.
+From 1962-1967, Dorothy Hills undertook Directorship of the school.
+Our happy association with the College of San Mateo’s Evening College continued with participating mothers enrolled in continuing g Child Development courses.
+From 1966-1968, parents of San Mateo Parents’ Nursery School initiated a program in conjunction with the San Mateo City Schools to racially integrate the community schools.
 This was called the Administrative Transfer Program, and our parents acted as hosts for minority students, welcoming the parents and students into neighborhood schools.

-In the early 1970s, the Vietnam War became a significant issue in the United States and our community.
-Many of our parents became politically active in this cause of peace.
+In 1967-1989, Joanne McMahon became the director of SMPNS.
 In the mid 1970s, many of our teachers, staff and parents recognized the need for child care among local college students and added our support to the community effort to raise the consciousness of the local college administrators’ awareness of this need.
 In the mid 1970s, Dorothy Hills visited (and observed) British Infant Schools.
 As a direct result of these observations, the San Mateo Parents’ Nursery School adopted the “Family Grouping System” and no longer segregated the students by age groups.
 To implement this new system, the barriers dividing classroom and playground areas were removed.
-This is the same philosophy that continues in our program to date, with two to five year olds benefiting from their mutual experiences.
+This philosophy continues in our program to date.

 From 1976 to 1978, the College of San Mateo found it increasingly difficult to maintain its affiliation with our school.
-Despite the diligent efforts of our parents and staff during this period, with the passage of Proposition 13 it became necessary to become an independent, non-profit corporation.
+Despite the diligent efforts of our parents and staff during this period, with the passage of Proposition 13 it became necessary in 1979 to become an independent, non-profit corporation.
 As a result of this increased freedom in our operation, we were able to more fully serve the needs of the community.
 With the advent of the 1980s, an increasing number of families found both parents working outside the home.
 In response, our school opened its doors to a limited number of non co-op families.
+We also worked with funding and educational organizations, 4 C’s, PACE and California State Preschool, to help finance the program and families.
+The school philosophy remained intact and parent education continued with the introduction of daily Brown Bag Lunch Discussions.

+From 1989-2015, Tish Matulich held the position of Director/Teacher of SMPNS.
+The school continued to serve and support our diverse population of families with scholarships, parent education, social events, grants, and changes to curriculum including a daily classroom Story Time for children.
 To further accommodate families, in the early 1990s an extended care program in the mornings and afternoons was offered, changing our hours of operation to 7:45 am to 6:00 pm.
-We continue to offer a summer session, which was recently divided to accommodate the families with older children who are in schools with a year-round calendar.
+We continued to offer a summer session, which was divided to accommodate the families with older children who are in schools with a year-round calendar.
+Physical improvements were made to the school including a new playground, front garden, front gates, bike/scooter storage, carpeting, paint, furniture, and shelving.
+Under Tish’s guidance and understanding of best practices in serving families of young children along with the SMPNS Board (made up of preschool parents) the preschool continued to lead, fundraise, and motivate the program.
+The program’s enrollment grew year after year.